 You need to find out whether you can afford this company.
 You may want to work with them, but you won’t when you do not have enough money.
 To receive a reliable cost estimation, you should provide an appropriate requirements specification.
 You can learn how to build a requirements specification in this article.

 When you receive an estimation, verify whether it’s transparent.
 You should know how much time it takes to create an app and how much it costs.
 Beware of too low estimates – a company might underestimate the required work time due to the lack of niche or tech expertise.

-11. Clarify the deadline
+11. Define the deadline

-12. Ask about their development process
+12. Ask about the development process

 Check how they are working, who is involved, and with whom you will communicate.
 Agile methodology is something you may especially keep your eye on.
 It’s a set of frameworks and practices that, in short, improves the process of development of digital products (via, for example, a strong focus on communication, meetings, iterative software development and team cooperation).